• Accordion

 • Loading spinner

-A loading spinner, also known as a loading indicator or simply spinner, is a small looped animation used to indicate that content is being loaded or processed.
+A loading spinner is a small looped animation used to indicate that content is being loaded or processed in the background.

 • Pagination